“Happy wife, happy life!” said Suleiman, our Bedouin hiking guide.

 After an hour of hiking, we’d reached the top of the mountain, just as the sunrise reflected the colours of the Wadi Araba mountains and desert.
 It was a magnificent sight.
 I stood in silence and stared at the hills, the colours changing as the sun rose higher in the sky.
 This was a special place.

-Sustainable and Fabulous Feynan Ecolodge Jordan
+Sustainable Feynan Ecolodge Jordan

 Like an oasis in the wilds of Wadi Rum, the country of Jordan sits as a calm refuge in the Middle East.
 The small nation has worked to build a peace both in and outside of its borders, as well as promote a safe and thriving tourism sector for visitors from around the world.